developer-zebra/developer-zebra-site/src/stagenow/4-1/dynamicstaging/index.md

 ## Create Variables On-the-fly

-If user databases are not being used as the source for variable names, variables can be created at the same time as a Dynamic Profile.
-Once the Profile is finished, **Zebra recommends using StageNow to generate a** `.csv` **template** file, which contains all the newly created variables exactly as they appear in the Profile.
+If user databases are not being used as the source for variable names, variables can be created at the same time as a Dynamic Profile is built.
+Once the Profile is finished, StageNow can create a `.csv` template file that contains all the newly created variables exactly as they appear in the Profile.

+**This is the Zebra-recommended method of creating a** `.csv` **file**.

 Then the administrator need only populate the file with the required data and select that `.csv` file when generating barcodes.

+Data-entry fields that support Dynamic Staging are indicated by a "percent sign" (%) icon similar to the image below.

+Variables can be used alone in a field or in combination with static values and/or other variables.

+For example, a valid string might read as follows:

+`192.168.%octet3%.%octet4%` to specify two static octets (192 and 168 separated by a "dot") and two variables (%octet3% and %octet4%, also separated by a dot).

 WORKFLOW